cloudmesh/classes/docs/source/projects/slurm.rst

 can use the comet resource.
 Restrictions in the number of cores will be employed.

-The SLURM cluster shoudl also use Open XDMOD to report on usage whcih will make benchmarking easier and provide a lot of details.
+The SLURM cluster should also use Open XDMOD to report on usage whcih will make benchmarking easier and provide a lot of details.